keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Weekly DataCap Allocation Update Comment_

-\- ask fabri for description.
+\- This comment is used for updating the weekly datacap request.

 ```
 ## Weekly DataCap Allocation Update requested